 One of her most memorable research projects, extending over a five month travel period, was fulfilled by interviewing families of CSHCN and healthcare professionals on disability views and services in Italy, France, Spain, Portugal, Chile, Argentina, Brazil, Costa Rica, Dominican Republic, Puerto Rico and Canada.
 This study was a self-directed, TSHA-approved independent study designed to examine the sociolinguistic, economic, and sociocultural influences of disability views, specifically related to disorders of speech, language and hearing among CLD populations.

-In the spring of 2005, Johnson presented this research at a private clinic in Puebla, Mexico, the University of Texas at Austin’s Texas Research Symposium, Texas Speech-Language-Hearing Association, ASHA school’s convention, at the National Institute on Deafness and Other Communication Disorders (NIDCD) Research Symposium and ASHA’s speech pathology and audiology convention in San Diego.
+In the spring of 2005, Demps presented this research at a private clinic in Puebla, Mexico, the University of Texas at Austin’s Texas Research Symposium, Texas Speech-Language-Hearing Association, ASHA school’s convention, at the National Institute on Deafness and Other Communication Disorders (NIDCD) Research Symposium and ASHA’s speech pathology and audiology convention in San Diego.

-During the summer of 2005, Johnson received a research assistantship to recruit patients in a study sponsored by UNTHSC and the RAND Corporation entitled Hablamos Juntos.
+During the summer of 2005, Demps received a research assistantship to recruit patients in a study sponsored by UNTHSC and the RAND Corporation entitled Hablamos Juntos.
 This research examined the service delivery of health interpreting services for Latino populations with limited English proficiency skills.
 She also served as an interpreter for the annual UNTHSC sponsored Hispanic Wellness Fair.

-During the summer 2006, Johnson presented three research projects at the ASHA schools and speech pathology conventions in Indianapolis and Miami.
-The first project examined the language attitudes of Mexican-American and African American speakers towards audiological and aural rehabilitative services in the U.S. The second project described the role of computational linguistics in the development of augmenative and alternative communication devices, which was presented as a poster presentation at ASHA’s special interest division 12 conference spring 2006.
+During the summer 2006, Demps presented three research projects at the ASHA schools and speech pathology conventions in Indianapolis and Miami.
+The first project examined the language attitudes of Mexican-American and African American speakers towards audiological and aural rehabilitative services in the U.S. The second project described the role of computational linguistics in the development of augmentative and alternative communication devices, which was presented as a poster presentation at ASHA’s special interest division 12 conference spring 2006.
 The third project provided an overview of the international practicum and continuing education opportunities available to speech-language pathologists.
 The final project was also presented at TSHA’s annual convention in Grapevine, TX.

 Over the past decade, Demps has been invited as a guest speaker to professional research conferences in Italy, Mexico, Brazil, China, United Arab Emirates, India and New Zealand.
-Johnson has also provided several TSHA-approved service delivery model workshops in Texas and Mexico.
+Demps has also provided several TSHA-approved service delivery model workshops in Texas and Mexico.
 Locally, her clinical and field research has been presented at UT Austin’s Texas Research Symposium, Texas Speech-Language Hearing Association (TSHA), Texas Public Health Association, American Public Health Associations, American Speech-Language Hearing Association (ASHA), as an ASHA Travel fellow at the NIDCD Research Symposium, ASHA’s special interest division conventions, UNTHSC Research Appreciation Day and as a Texas Public Health Workforce Diversity Grantee.
 Research topics have included leadership, international research and clinical residencies, CLD service delivery issues, augmentative and alternative communication, noise-induced hearing loss, sign language, socio- and computational linguistics.
 Current research interests range from health equities among minority and immigrant populations to international, trans-disciplinary healthcare research on continuing education and professional curriculum development of cultural and linguistic competencies within the allied and public health professions.